Types of Concrete Pump and What They Do

 - How Does a Line Pump Work?
 Concrete is pumped through pipes and hoses from the mix on-site truck to your footing or slab.
 It can navigate around obstacles or through a building if necessary.

 - Benefits.
 Freshly mixed concrete gets to the pour site fast.
 Throughout the pour an agitator keeps working the mix to keep it in an optimum state.
+A line pump usually covers roughly 150 metres, with additional flexible piping.

 2. Boom Pump